omari25/Omar-Mahat-Abdullahi/README.md

-# Author
+# Welcome to my page!
-Omar Mahat Abdullahi
+My Name is Omar Mahat Abdullahi